microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 INFO:autogen_core:Calling message handler for output_result with message type FinalAnswer published by coordinator_agent/default
 ERROR:autogen_core:Error processing publish message Traceback (most recent call last): File "/home/andyye/autogen/python/packages/autogen-core/src/autogen_core/application/_single_threaded_agent_runtime.py", line 372, in _process_publish agent = await self._get_agent(agent_id)
     File "/home/andyye/autogen/python/packages/autogen-core/src/autogen_core/application/_single_threaded_agent_runtime.py", line 620, in _get_agent raise LookupError(f"Agent with name {agent_id.type} not found.")
 LookupError: Agent with name output_result not found.
 ```
 The easiest solution is to terminate the program with `Ctrl + \` command, and then rerun the `adas.py` script.

 #### Certain Agent Systems will hang if `max_workers` is not equal to 1.

 Another reason is if `max_workers` is not equal to 1.
 This means we spin up multiple threads to run the agent systems in parallel on the individual validation dataset.
-This has been overserved for the LLM_debate Agent System.
+This has been overserved for the `LLM_debate` or `Tree of Thought` Agent System.
 The solution is to terminate the program, set `max_workers=1`, and rerun with this setting just for this agent system during its code execution / evaluation.
+Unfortunately, this means longer time due to single thread of execution.
 You can then terminate after this has finished evaluating, and try again without `max_workers=1`.

 The reason for this is unknown.